groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-html-with-advanced-options.md

 ### Control page borders visibility

-The following code sample shows how to convert to Html and control page borders visibility
+The following code snippet shows how to convert to HTML and control page borders visibility

 ```csharp
 var source = "sample.docx";